-The old lion left his pride behind and went out
+The old lion left his pride behind him

 it takes courage, strength and endurance,

 and a love as deep as the hunt is hot.

 Yet, now readied, this last time he went,

 not rustling the grass, not raising the dust,

 not even stirring the air, lighter than light.

 And while he should have ranted at it,